ChasinSpin/astrid/OTEStamper/hardware/README.md

 4. Max temperature ofr the bucks convert (4A @ 18V) is 130C

-5. Damage to the buck convert will occur at 20V
+5. Damage to the buck convertor will occur at 20V

 6. Fuse never gets triggered during normal use.
 Would only get trigger if there was failure on the board itself.

 | PSU Output | Supply Input | Temperature |